 (Offensive) stuff that’s inappropriate or edgy or weird.
 Remember, if they hit “share” it goes to anyone they’ve connected to- their grandma, their boss, their employees, their mom, their kids… so a lot of people are only going to share PG to PG-13 items at most.
 The only exceptions are when your audience is defined by their edginess.

 (Obscure) stuff that few people know about or like.
 Again, if most of their friends won’t even know what this thing IS, they probably won’t share it.
 They’ll know that their interest in it is weird.
 Like if you like the bands Rush or Yes, chances are, most of your connections don’t.
 If your business is all about that weird interest, go for it, but if it’s not central to your business, and it’s an odd post topic, it probably won’t get shared.

 The 6 Types of Posts People Share:

 This is a diagram I created based on my analysis of Agorapulse’s thousands of Facebook pages and post data back in 2012-2013.
-We’ve proven that these principles work for dozens of companies.
+We saw it work right away and since then we’ve continually proven that these principles work for 100’s of companies.
 And in every Social Audit we’ve done for any company, their most shared posts are always one of these six types.